ivancekikj/PizzaPath-AdminApp/README.md

 <ol>
     <li>Clone the repository</li>
-    <li>Create a new virtual environment.</li>
+    <li>Create a new virtual environment with python >= v3.10.</li>
     <li>Install the required packages in the environment using the following command:
         <pre>pip install -r requirements.txt</pre>
     </li>
-    <li>Create a file called 'db_connection.json' in the folder 'project' with the following information:
+    <li>Create a file called 'config.json' in the root folder with the following information:
         <pre>
 {
+  "secret_key": "",
+  "debug": , // true or false
+  "db": {
     "host": "",
     "user": "",
     "password": "",
-    "port":
+    "port": , // an integer
+    "name": ""
+  }
 }</pre>
     </li>
-    <li>Create a new postgres database called 'PizzaDeliciousDb'.</li>
+    <li>Create a new postgres database with the name specified in the config file.</li>
     <li>Run the following command to apply the migrations:
         <pre>python manage.py migrate</pre>
     <li>Run the following command to start the server: